Know with a very high degree of accuracy where the tumor is

 it is poor medical care.
 Don't fall for this nonsense: "we'll

 take out the tumor that shows on the scan and then measure your

 hormone levels to see if we got it all".

-That is an operation a monkey could do.
+That is an operation a surgery intern could do.
 Your surgeon needs to examine

 all four parathyroid glands... did you watch our video?